-We begin by making a small incision about the size of a button hole near the joint.
-Then, Dr. Boone inserts a small tube with a fiber-optic camera.
+We begin by making a small incision about the size of a buttonhole near the joint.
+Then, Dr. Boone inserts a small tube with a fibre-optic camera.
 The camera projects images of your joint onto a larger screen, and we review them to diagnose your joint condition.
 If your condition can be treated through arthroscopy, Dr. Boone guides small tools into your joint to perform the surgery.

 After Dr. Boone completes the procedure, you’ll be moved to a recovery room for the anesthesia to wear off.
 You can go home the same day, but you should bring someone along to drive you home.

 Follow our team’s guidelines for recovery following arthroscopy, which may include physical therapy or medication.
 Since the procedure is minimally invasive, your risk of complications and long recovery times is much lower than with open surgery.